cern-eos/eos-manila/README.md

 *The installation will take 30-40 minutes, depending on the speed of your internet connection.
 After it has finished, Devstack will supply sample admin and demo accounts to use freely.*

+**NOTE: All subsquent instructions assume that DevStack was installed in stack's home directory.**

 ## Enabling EOS as a Share Protocol
+As mentioned previously, the EOS driver will only communicate with Manila drivers that employ the EOS protocol.
+Otherwise, the driver will deny permisson to the request.
+Use the instructions below to enable EOS as a share protocol on OpenStack Manila.

 1. Modify the Manila configuration file to add EOS as a share protocol.
 ```sh